 George Richard Herschel - Newcastle upon Tyne, United Kingdom - (26 July 2013): "Good work Stanton."

-This presentation is dedicated to June K. Berg.
+This presentation is dedicated to my wife June K. Berg.
 June who was the love of my life, was diagnosed with Alzheimer's in January 1998, following symptoms first noted in 1997...
 June passed away from complications of Alzheimer's on 23 October 2008, almost 12 years later...on that day, a light in my heart went out forever...,

 June's funeral notice as published in the Minneapolis Star in October 2008 can be seen on this website under the "In Memoriam" label - or just Click on: